Data protection risks for customer database data in sales and service

 Insufficient consent

-A frequent source of error is the lack of valid consent for the processing of customer data.
-Especially in the case of direct marketing measures such as email advertising, telephone acquisition or personalized offers, explicit consent is required in accordance with Art.
+A frequent source of error is the lack of a valid Consent to the Processing of customer data.
+Particularly in the case of direct marketing measures such as e-mail advertising, telephone acquisition or personalized offers, explicit consent pursuant to Art.
 6 para.
-1 lit. a GDPR.
+1 lit. a GDPR required.

-In practice, there is often uncertainty about how to obtain effective consent.
-The GDPR requires consent to be voluntary, informed and unambiguous.
+In practice, uncertainties often arise here as to how an effective Consent is to be obtained.
+The GDPR demands that the Consent is given voluntarily, informed and unambiguously.
 This means that customers must actively consent (e.g. by ticking a box) and be clearly informed about what their data will be used for.
-Consent must also be revocable at any time.
+The Consent be revocable at any time.

-Particular care should be taken with pre-ticked checkboxes: According to the current case law of the European Court of Justice (ECJ), these do not constitute effective consent.
-A general consent clause in general terms and conditions is also not sufficient.
+Particular care should be taken with pre-ticked checkboxes: According to the current case law of the European Court of Justice (ECJ), these are not considered effective Consent.
+Likewise, a general consent clause in general terms and conditions is not sufficient.

 Recommendation:

-- Every consent obtained should be documented and retrievable for verification purposes.
+• Each collected Consent should be documented and retrievable for verification.

-- Train your sales staff specifically in dealing with consent so that they can inform customers correctly and obtain consent properly.
-A frequent source of error is the lack of valid consent for the processing of customer data.
-Explicit consent is required in accordance with Art.
+• Train your sales staff specifically in dealing with consent so that they can inform customers correctly and obtain consent properly.
+A frequent source of error is the lack of a valid Consent to the Processing of customer data.
+Particularly in the case of direct marketing measures such as email advertising or personalized offers, explicit consent pursuant to Art.
 6 para.
-1 lit. a GDPR, especially for direct marketing measures such as email advertising or personalized offers.
+1 lit. a GDPR required.

 Misuse of customer database data

-Purpose limitation is a central principle of the GDPR and plays a particularly important role in the handling of customer data.
+The Earmarking is a central principle of the GDPR and plays a particularly important role in the handling of customer data.
 According to Art.
 5 para.
-1 lit. b GDPR, personal data may only be collected for specified, explicit and legitimate purposes and may not be further processed in a manner incompatible with those purposes.
+1 lit. b GDPR may personal data collected only for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes.

-In practice, it often happens that customer data that was originally collected for a specific purpose is later used for other purposes without renewed consent.
+In practice, it is often the case that customer data that was originally collected for a specific purpose is later deleted without being reused.
+Consent be used for other purposes.
 This represents a considerable risk.
-For example, the use of service data for advertising measures or the transfer of customer data to partner companies without prior consent can lead to considerable fines and a loss of trust.
+For example, the use of service data for advertising measures or the disclosure of customer data to partner companies without prior consent can lead to considerable fines and a loss of trust.

 Practical examples of misappropriation:

-- Storage of payment data beyond the billing process to carry out market analyses.
-Separate consent is required here.
+• Storage of payment data beyond the billing process to carry out market analyses.
+Here is a separate Consent required.

 Another risk is the incorrect assumption that general consent to data processing permits any type of data use.
 This is not the case.
-Consent must always relate specifically to the respective purpose.
+The Consent must always refer specifically to the respective purpose.

 Recommendation:

-- In the event of planned changes of purpose, renewed consent must be obtained before the data is used for any other purpose.
+• In the case of planned changes of purpose, a new Consent before the data is used for any other purpose.

-- Companies should keep an internal data inventory that provides information on which data is processed for which purpose and when renewed consent is required.
+• Companies should keep an internal data inventory that provides information on what data is processed for what purpose and when it is necessary to repeat it.
+Consent is required.

 Missing or inadequate safety measures

 Mobile working methods (e.g. field service, remote access) are particularly widespread in sales and service.
 This significantly increases the risk of data leaks and unauthorized access.
-There are also risks from improperly secured IT systems, insecure networks and inadequately trained employees.
+In addition, there are risks from improperly secured IT systems, insecure Networks and inadequately trained employees.

 The most common security vulnerabilities include:

-Recommendation: Companies should implement technical and organizational measures (TOMs), including
+Companies should Technical and organizational measures (TOMs), including:

-- Regular employee training: To avoid phishing attacks, social engineering and data breaches, employees should be regularly informed about current threats and rules of conduct.
+• Regular employee training: To phishing attacks, Social engineering and data breaches, employees should be regularly informed about current threats and rules of conduct.

-A proactive approach to IT security and the protection of customer data through technical measures is crucial to avoid data breaches and fines.
+A forward-looking approach to IT security and the protection of customer data through technical measures is crucial to avoid data breaches and fines.

 Reading tip: Manipulated invoice via hacked email - those who don't encrypt are left holding the bag